thisuraseniya/Ant-Design-Navbar/README.md

 ## Ant Design Navbar
 A fully responsive Navbar made using [Ant Design](https://ant.design/) v4.7 and React.
+This navbar is based on (ant-design-responsive-navbar) [https://github.com/graphicskart/ant-design-responsive-navbar] which is made using Ant Design v3.x

 ## How run this on your machine